-These policies provide coverage for the most common medical billing risks.
+These insurance policies cover the most common risks of medical billing.

 A business owner's policy, or BOP, is a cost-effective way for medical billing businesses to buy general liability coverage and commercial property insurance together.

 This policy covers basic business risks, such as a client who trips over a cable and suffers an injury at a medical billing office.
-Bundle it with commercial property insurance for savings in a business owner’s policy.
+It's often required for a commercial lease.

-Medical billing E&O, also called professional liability insurance, can cover legal expenses if your company is sued for billing errors or other unsatisfactory work.
+Medical billing E&O can cover legal expenses if your company is sued for billing errors or other unsatisfactory work.
+It's sometimes referred to as professional liability insurance.

 Most states require workers' comp for medical billing services that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.